 The partnership itself isn’t taxed.
 Money passes straight to each of you, and you have to submit a Self Assessment tax return on time, just as if you were self-employed.
 Your partnership Income Tax return uses an SA800 form to declare these finances and tell HMRC how profit has been split.

-Therefore, you’re taxed on the amount of money you’re taking.
-Individual tax partnership rates and bands correspond to those for any income (basic, higher and additional rate).
+An individual’s share of partnership profits is taxed at the normal tax rates and bands that correspond to those for self-employed income (basic, higher and additional rate).

 This may, of course, become more complicated if all or some of the partners have other forms of income, tipping their overall earnings into the higher or additional rate bands.
 Remember that HMRC totals your income from all sources, and minuses deductions and allowances to work out your taxable income.